milindkrishna/milindkrishna/README.md

 - 👋 Hi, I’m Milind Krishna
 - 👀 I’m interested in Backend Development using Spring Boot and Nodejs
 - 🌱 I’m currently learning Cloud Technology - AWS
-- 💞️ I’m looking to collaborate on Backend Services
+- 💞️ I’m looking to collaborate on Backend Projects.
 - 📫 Reach out to me on milindkrishna1998@gmail.com

 <!---